Getting Around Uruguay

 Road conditions vary but are excellent along the main coastal highways.
 Outside of Montevideo, congestion is rarely a problem.

 Car hire is readily available at Carrasco and Punta del Este International Airports and in major cities including Montevideo, Punta del Este and Colonia.
-Drivers must be aged between 23 and 75.
+Drivers must be aged 23 or above.

 Metered taxis are available in all cities and from the airports at Carrasco and Punta del Este.
 Service is especially good in Montevideo, where taxis are safe, ubiquitous and reasonably priced.
-Drivers carry a list of fares.
-A surcharge is made for each item of baggage.
+Look out for a red light in the front window to signify a taxi is free.
+Drivers will carry a list of fares.
+A surcharge is often made for each item of baggage.
 Rates are 20% higher on nights, weekends and holidays.
-Taxi drivers expect a tip.

 The major domestic coach routes from Montevideo are: